 Physical Damage Coverage: Protects your commercial vehicle when physical damage occurs.

 Trailer Interchange Agreement Insurance: Provides coverage for damage to non-owned trailers when they receive physical damage.

-The requirements to obtain commercial truck insurance are not as daunting as you may think; however you want to make sure you can provide as much information as possible for your company’s situation so your agent can effectively find the best fit policy for your needs.
+The requirements to obtain commercial truck insurance are not as daunting as you may think; however, you want to make sure you can provide as much information as possible for your company’s situation so your agent can effectively find the best fitting policy for your needs.
 Here are some of the items you may need to get started:

 TAFS has strong partners that are experts in commercial trucking insurance.
 Give our friends at Thrive a call today to get your business protected!
 913-747-4771